dpasin/amberNPS-api/README.md

 pip install amberNPS
 ```

-It is recommended to create a fresh environment using conda for stability
+It is recommended to create a fresh environment using conda for stability:

 ```shell
 conda create -n ambernps python==3.10